UBC-Snowbots/Snowflake/README.md

 2. If you haven't done so already, setup your UBC alumni email account [here](https://id.ubc.ca/)
 3. Using your UBC email account, get a JetBrains education account [here](https://www.jetbrains.com/shop/eform/students)
-    - _JetBrains will send an initial email to confirm the UBC email you inputted, once you confirm another email will be sent to activate your new education account; you will use this account to set up CLion later on_
+    - _JetBrains will send an initial email to confirm the UBC email you inputted, once you've confirmed another email will be sent to activate your new education account; you will use this account to set up CLion later on_
 4. Boot into Ubuntu for the remaining steps
 5. Install git by running `sudo apt-get install git`